oliviodare/MakingKnowledge/RAW NOTES/Weber  1930.md

 ### CHAPTER 2.
 THE SPIRIT OF CAPITALISM
 > If any object can be found to which this term [spirit of capitalism] can be applied which any understandable meaning, it can only be an historical individual, i.e. a complex of elements associated in historical reality which we unite into a conceptual whole from the standpoint of their cultural significance. (p13)

 This is how he defines a 'historical concept' of sorts, interesting bringing up "cultural significance."
-He aims to provide a 'definition' of spirit in cultural historical terms --> what influcence did this have on [[Koselleck]]'s conceptual history?
+He aims to provide a 'definition' of spirit in cultural historical terms --> what influcence did this have on Koselleck's conceptual history?
 <br>
 <br>

 > The result of this is that it is by no means necessary to understand by the spirit of capitalism only what it will come to mean to *us* for the purpose of our analysis.
 This is a necessary result of the nature of historical concepts which atttempt for their methodological purposes not to grasp historical reality in abstract general formulae, but in concrete genetic sets of relations which are inevitably of a specifically unique and individual chracter. (p14)

 This is nice, but I am still unclear of the meaning of 'unique' and 'individual' here.
 Is he being somewhat normative about what historical concepts should do?
 E.g., saying that concepts should be able to gather historical individuality into some "genetic sets"?
-Seems relevant for any study using [[ideal types]] and maybe also [[conceptual history]].
+Seems relevant for any study using #idealtypes ad maybe also #conceptualhistory.
 More on this on a quote below.
 <br>
 <br>